 Then there are the state’s laws on death and succession.
-In Arizona, there are 12 chapters, containing 67 articles, and in New Mexico there are 2 chapters, containing 23 articles (and even more numerous parts and subparts).
+In Arizona, there are 12 chapters, containing 67 articles, and in there are 2 chapters, containing 23 articles (and even more numerous parts and subparts).
 In addition to the laws, there are the court cases that interpret the laws.
 All of this means that there are a lot of things to know and consider when developing your estate plan.

 If you decide to create a DIY estate plan, you have decided to save a couple dollars in the present, but you most likely have created some big and expensive issues in the future.
 You cannot plan for that which you do not know.
 To truly save yourself, and your family, needless headaches and money, come and talk with an expert about how to develop the best plan for you.

 Here at Morris Hall, we practice exclusively in estate planning!
 Through our continuing education and our estate planning focus, we stay abreast of the latest changes in laws that can affect your plan.